mvollmer/foreman-cockpit/README.md

 ## Setting up Cockpit

-We will configure a special Cockpit instance just for Foreman, so we need to install Cockpit.
+We will configure a special Cockpit instance just for Satellite, so we need to install Cockpit.

 ```